abhijithanandan/MD-Documentation/Types-Of-Data-Files.md

 # Types of Data Files

-## General Cassification
+## General Classification

 - **PDB:**
-  - standard textual file describling the three-dimensional structure of molecules
+  - standard textual file describing the three-dimensional structure of molecules
   - They are used to represent atom connectivity
 - **DCD:** are typically large binary files that contain the time varying atomic coordinates for the system.
-Each set of coordinats correspond to one frame in time.
+Each set of coordinates correspond to one frame in time.
-- **PSF:** contains all of the molecule-specific information needed to applya particular force field to a molecular system.
-The PSF file conatins six main sections of interest
+- **PSF:** contains all of the molecule-specific information needed to apply a particular force field to a molecular system.
+The PSF file contains six main sections of interest
   - atoms
   - bonds
   - angles